ncatlab/nlab-content/pages/9687.md

 * V. A. Petrov, _Asymptotic Regimes of Hadron Scattering in QCD_ ([arXiv:1901.02628](https://arxiv.org/abs/1901.02628))

 > This is a commonplace that so far we do not have a full-fledged theory of interaction of [[hadrons]], derived from the first principles of [[QCD]] and having a regular way of calculating of hadronic [[scattering amplitude|amplitudes]], especially at high energies and small momentum transfers.
 The problem is related to a more general problem that QCD Lagrangian would yield [[confinement|colour confinement]] with massive colourless physical states (hadrons).

+* Christian Drischler, Wick Haxton, Kenneth McElvain, Emanuele Mereghetti, Amy Nicholson, Pavlos Vranas, André Walker-Loud, _Towards grounding nuclear physics in QCD_ ([arxiv:1910.07961](https://arxiv.org/abs/1910.07961))

+> the entirety of the rich field of [[nuclear physics]] emerges from [[QCD]]: from the [[forces]] binding [[protons]] and [[neutrons]] into the nuclear landscape, to the fusion and fission reactions between [[atomic nucleus|nuclei]], to the prospective interactions of nuclei with BSM physics, and to the unknown [[phase of matter|state of matter]] at the cores of [[neutron stars]].

+> How does this emergence take place exactly?
+How is the clustering of [[quarks]] into [[nucleons]] and [[alpha particles]] realized?
+What are the mechanisms behind collective phenomena in nuclei as strongly correlated many-body systems?
+How does the extreme fine-tuning required to reproduce nuclear binding energies proceed? – are big open questions in [[nuclear physics]].

 ## Potential solutions